-To effect the proposed modification to the operation of the NDR Modifier, the Exchange proposes the following changes:
+To introduce the NDR Modifier, the Exchange proposes the following changes, which are based on the rules of the Affiliated Exchanges:15

-- The Exchange proposes to modify Rule 7.31(d)(2)(B) to provide that, when a Non-Displayed Limit Order is designated with the NDR Modifier, it would trade as the liquidity-taking order with an Aggressing ALO Order or MPL-ALO Order when the working price of such order locks the working price of the Non-Displayed Limit Order. - The Exchange proposes to modify Rule 7.31(d)(3)(F) to delete the reference to MPL-ALO Orders, as it proposes that such orders may no longer be designated with the NDR Modifier.
-The Exchange also proposes to modify Rule 7.31(d)(3)(F) to provide that an MPL Order designated with the NDR Modifier would trade as the liquidity-taking order with an Aggressing ALO Order or MPL-ALO Order that has a working price equal to the working price of the MPL Order.
+- The Exchange proposes to introduce Rule 7.31(d)(2)(B) to provide that a Non-Displayed Limit Order may be designated with an NDR Modifier and, when so designated, it would trade as the liquidity-taking order with an Aggressing ALO Order or MPL-ALO Order when the working price of such order locks the working price of the Non-Displayed Limit Order. - The Exchange proposes to modify Rule 7.31(d)(3)(D) to provide that an MPL-IOC Order may not be designated with an NDR Modifier.
+This proposed rule text is consistent with the Affiliated Exchanges' existing rules. - The Exchange proposes new Rule 7.31(d)(3)(E)(iii), which would provide that an MPL-ALO Order cannot be designated with an NDR Modifier. - The Exchange proposes new Rule 7.31(d)(3)(F), which would provide that an MPL Order designated Day may also be designated with an NDR Modifier, and such order would trade as the liquidity-taking order with an Aggressing ALO Order or MPL-ALO Order that has a working price equal to the working price of the MPL Order.